A guide to accessible content

 Make sure to place important links and interactive elements higher up on your pages.
 This is good practice because most readers, regardless of their physical or mental ability, expect important content closer to the top of a page.

-💡 Easy exercise — Identify important hyperlinks and content elements that readers need to see.
-Got it?
-Navigate through your content using the tab key and check how long it takes until you reach them.
+💡 Easy exercise — Identify important hyperlinks and content elements that you want the reader to see.
+Then, navigate through your content using the tab key and see how long it takes to reach them.
 Can you reach them easily, or did you have to press the tab key countless times?

 2. Set the right language